WHO's stark warning as Covid cases skyrocket

 In terms of restrictions, he told the Herald he understands these will always be controversial at this stage in the pandemic.

-Covid Response Minister Ayesha Verrall acknowledges the country is facing increasing cases and with the BA.5 strain another surge, but tweaks to the orange setting were the focus ahead of any move to the red setting.
+Covid Response Minister Ayesha Verrall acknowledges the country is facing increasing cases and with the BA.5 strain another surge, but tweaks to the orange setting were the focus before any move to the red setting.

 "We see that we are likely to have that BA.5 come and give us another surge of cases, as we have previously experienced.
 At the moment, we don't see anything that is changing us away from the current orange setting."